 Why should neurologists participate in the Axon Registry?

-Eligible physicians who sign up and meet the reporting requirements can use the Axon Registry to report clinical quality data to the Physician Quality Reporting System (PQRS).
+Eligible physicians who sign up and meet the reporting requirements can use the Axon Registry to report clinical quality data to the Merit-based Incentive Payment System (MIPS).
 The Axon Registry will automatically extract and submit data to the Centers for Medicare & Medicaid Services (CMS) on a practice's behalf, ensuring participants avoid CMS's Value Based Payment Modifier (VBPM) payment penalties.
-Enrollment in the Axon Registry can help with meeting Stage 2 Meaningful Use public health related menu objective, namely to report to a specialized registry.
+Enrollment in the Axon Registry can help with receiving bonus credit under the Advancing Care Information component of MIPS for reporting to a specialized registry.
 Participating in the Axon Registry will meet Maintenance of Certification (MOC) Part IV requirements.
-Your participation in the Axon Registry is transmitted to the American Board of Psychiatry and Neurology (ABPN) to aid in tracking your Maintenance of Certification Part IV Performance in Practice (PIP) Clinical Component.
-You can opt in to this service in NeuroTracker.
+Your participation in the Axon Registry, once your practice is using your dashboard for quality improvement, is transmitted to the American Board of Psychiatry and Neurology (ABPN) to aid in tracking your Maintenance of Certification Part IV Performance in Practice (PIP) Clinical Component.
+You can opt into this service in NeuroTracker.

 How will the Axon Registry help me meet Maintenance of Certification Part IV requirements?

 The Axon Registry is a mechanism to collect data on quality measures directly from the Electronic Health Record (EHR).
-The user dashboard provides feedback on performance and then providers can make improvements to care.
+The user dashboard provides feedback on performance, and then providers can make improvements to care.
 The American Board of Psychiatry and Neurology (ABPN) has acknowledged that these functions meet the requirements of Part IV Performance in Practice.
-The AAN is working with ABPN to codify a process to share information about which diplomates are participating in the Axon Registry.
+Note that diplomates must still go and attest to this activity at the ABPN.
+Data transmitted is simply for audit purposes.

 What is a clinical registry?